Cjonnala/JavaPaintFinalProject/README.md

 Points to be noted:
 •	If we do undo multiple time the shape is going out of the paint canvas, this bug will be fixed in coming sprints.

+Sprint 3:

+For this sprint I have implemented dashed outline for the shapes when they are selected.
+I have also implemented Copy, Paste and Delete Commands.

+Points to be noted:
+•	Multiple paste is not working when any shape is selected, this will be resolved in the next sprint.